julianortlieb/timespot/README.md

 # timespot
-An self hosted app to get meeting links.
+A self hosted app to get meeting links.